 Check your mirrors carefully, signal well in advance and consider a gentle press on the brakes at an early stage, as this will warn traffic behind you that you are slowing.

 Position your vehicle accurately inside the turning bay in the central reserve, and take care to check that the road you are turning on to is clear before pulling out.

 If the central reserve is too narrow for you to wait in safely, you should treat the carriageway as one road.
 When safe, you should cross both carriageways and position yourself in the correct lane.

 If the central reserve is too narrow, treat the carriageway as one road.

 If the central reserve is wide enough, you can cross the first carriageway

 and then wait for a suitable gap in the traffic.

-When driving a high speeds it is essential you look further ahead than normal.
+When driving at high speeds, it is essential you look further ahead than normal.
 Don't just look at the rear of the vehicle in front, look as far down the line of traffic as you can.
 Scan the road ahead to monitor the situation head and make frequent use of your mirrors, so that you know what is happening behind you.
-Look for:

-The stopping distance at 70mph is 96m, so the gap you will need to leave between you and the vehicle ahead is large, bigger than you may think.
-In good conditions you must keep to the two-second rule.
+The stopping distance at 70mph is 96m, so the gap you will need to leave between you and the vehicle ahead is substantial.
+In good conditions, you must keep to the two-second rule.